 One night when Carol Bryant prepared to brush the teeth of her Cocker Spaniel, she discovered bleeding and splotchy-colored gums.
-Scared and worried, she immediately took Dexter to the nearest veterinary emergency room.
+Scared and worried, she quickly took Dexter to the nearest veterinary emergency room.
 At the animal hospital, veterinarians confirmed the diagnosis: an autoimmune disease called Immune-Mediated Thrombocytopenia (IMT) that attacks the blood-clotting platelets.

 “My veterinarians told me that had I waited until the morning, Dexter would have bled out internally,” says Carol, of Forty Fort, Pennsylvania.
 “IMT is a silent killer.
 You have to act fast or it could cost your dog his life.”
 IMT belongs to the autoimmune disease family headlined by lupus, hypothyroidism and immune-mediated hemolytic anemia (IMHA).
 In various ways, autoimmune disease in dogs causes the body’s immune system to attack its tissues and organs.
 Some forms wipe out red blood cells and platelets.